Bang! (AJR song): Background

 AJR explained their motivation for writing the song:

 "We wrote 'BANG!' about the weird middle-ground between being a kid and becoming an adult; a time when we're doing all the things adults are supposed to do, but we don't yet feel grown up.
 The fact is, adulthood is bound to hit us at some point, so the plan we made in the song is to 'go out with a bang'.
 Sonically, with every new song we make, we try to stretch out of our AJR comfort zone.
 With 'BANG!,' it felt exciting to step into this darker, horn-heavy vibe, where the verses are small and mysterious, and the chorus explodes into this theatrical trap chorus".

-The voice of the song that announces "Here we go!" and "Metronome!" is Charlie Pellett, best known for his voice used on the New York City Subway.
+The voice of the song that announces "Here we go!" and "Metronome!" is Charlie Pellett, best known for voicing the New York City Subway.
 When the song was first recorded, Ryan Met initially did the voice, but the group opted to get someone else to do.
 Their first choice was their father, Gary, and then a neighbor friend of his.
 AJR had used Pellett's voice for a live show years ago and he had emailed them; thanking them for the tribute.
 Realizing that they now had his email in their inbox, they asked him to help with the song and he happily obliged.